JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ## Prepare an environment for development

-1. [Set up your environment for KMM development](setup.md) by installing the necessary tools on a macOS.
+1. Install Android Studio 4.2 or higher and [other tools for KMM development](setup.md) on a macOS.

-   >* For completing specific steps in this tutorial you need a Mac with macOS.
+   >For completing specific steps in this tutorial you need a Mac with macOS.
 These steps include writing iOS-specific code and running an iOS application.
    >You won't be able to do this on other operating systems, such as Microsoft Windows – it's an Apple requirement.
-   >* For this tutorial, use Android Studio 4.2 or higher.
    >
    {type="note"}